 Rider comfort is important when using a bike for the daily commute and the ADO A20 seems well-catered for in this department.
 There are some coil-sprung suspension forks up front combined with a suspension seat post and gel saddle – this combination should provide some relief from potholes and rougher surfaces.

 Wheels and tyres

-Wheels are tough 20″ aluminium ‘mag wheel’ design and should be very robust – no more worrying about broken spokes!
+The wheels are tough 20″ aluminium ‘mag wheel’ design and should be very robust – no more worrying about broken spokes!
 The tyres are a nice and wide 1.95″ and have a tread pattern which will make them suitable for road and gravel riding.
-At this stage I can’t say how resistant to punctures these tyres will be.
+At this stage, I can’t say how resistant to punctures these tyres will be.

 Looking at the design of the A20 it looks like it can be quickly folded for ease of transportation – I’ll be able to confirm this as soon as I have a sample to test.

 Front and rear mudguards are included in the price and there’s also a mini-pump, mobile phone holder and some basic tools.